 A750E (5-Speed Automatic)

-The A750E transmission wasn´t without problems either.
+The A750E transmission wasn´t without problems either and we see similar issues in other vehicles with this transmission like the Tundra and 4Runner.
 All 2005 – 2013 model years coupled to a 2.7L 2TR engine eventually received a technical service bulletin because owners experienced a slipping feeling in all forward gears and reverse (T-SB-0066-11).
 To fix this issue, the replacement of the clutch disk, clutch cover, flywheel, and clutch pedal turnover spring was required to repair the vehicle.